The CV Executive Council

 CV Executive Council

-My name is Lane Hughes and I’m a junior Biology major on the pre-med track.
-When I’m not busy with exams or watching shows, I enjoy volunteering around DFW and playing Nintendo games.
+My name is Lane Hughes and I'm a senior Biology major on the pre-med track.
+When I'm not busy with exams or watching shows, I enjoy volunteering around DFW and playing Nintendo games.
 I also serve as a National Merit Ambassador and the Recruitment and Tours chair of the UTD Student Ambassadors.
-As a side hobby, I enjoy collecting Lion themed things (my cat Hera included) & Converse; I’ve got a #UTDschoolspirit pair and I’m one pair away from completing the rainbow.
-I can’t wait to show everyone when we get back to campus!
+As a side hobby, I enjoy collecting Lion themed things (my cat Hera included) & Converse; I've got a #UTDschoolspirit pair and I've officially completed the rainbow as of August 2022!
+I can't wait to show everyone when we get back to campus!

 The Collegium V Constitution provides a framework for the privileges and responsibilities of the Executive Council and Collegium V members.

 One of the benefits from participating in Collegium V is gaining access to the CV Lounge.
 Located in the Green Center (GC 1.202), the Lounge is the place where CV students come together to work and socialize 24 hours a day, 7 days a week.

 The Lounge is comprised of five rooms: two computer rooms, the Clark Reading Library, a TV/video room, and a small kitchen.

 If you are having issues with accessing the CV Lounge please email firstname.lastname@example.org or bring your Comet Card by the HWHC Office in GC 2.2.